stacychandisingh/UFOs/README.md

-# Summary: In a summary statement, describe one drawback of this new design and two recommendations for further development.
+# Summary

-One drawback of this new design is that the search fields are case sensitive and character-sensitive.
+- One drawback of this new design is that the search fields are case sensitive and character-sensitive.
 For example: if a user searches for UFO data by state by typing "NY", no results will be returned.
 However, if the user searches for lowercase "ny", four results will be returned.